alepulver/game-catalog-builder/README.md

 - A `YearHint` column you can fill (e.g. `1999`) to disambiguate titles like reboots/remakes.
 - A small set of diagnostic columns so you can adjust IDs before enrichment:
   - `RAWG_MatchedName`, `RAWG_MatchScore`, etc
+  - For HLTB, the importer also captures extra match context:
+    - `HLTB_MatchedYear`, `HLTB_MatchedPlatforms`
   - `ReviewTags` (compact reasons to review)
   - `MatchConfidence` (`HIGH` / `MEDIUM` / `LOW`)